bscan

 bscan: bscan.c:428 End of Volume.
 VolFiles=3 VolBlocks=57 VolBytes=10,027,437

-The key points to note are that bscan prints a line when each major record is created.
-Due to the volume of output, it does not print a line for each file record unless you supply the -v option twice or more on the command line.
+It is important to highlight that bscan prints a line of output when each major record is created.
+However, due to the volume of output, it does not print a line for each file record unless the -v option is specified two or more times in the command line.

-Although bscan claims that it created a Client record for Client: Rufus three times, it was actually only created the first time.
-This is normal.
+Although bscan indicates that a Client record for Client: Rufus was created three times, it was actually only created the first time.
+This is expected.

-You will also notice that it read an end of file after each Job (Got EOF on device …).
-Finally the last line gives the total statistics for the bscan.
+You will also notice that it reads an end of file after each Job (Got EOF on device…).
+The final line will present the total statistics for the bscan.

-If you had added a second -v option to the command line, Bacula would have been even more verbose, dumping virtually all the details of each Job record it encountered.
+If you had included a second -v option to the command line, Bacula would have been even more verbose, revealing nearly all the details of each Job record it encountered.

 +-------+----------+------------------+------+-----+----------+----------+---------+